chipjarred/SOToolTip/README.md

 }
 ```

 Now let's look at `replaceMethod(_:with:)`.
-This is where we start to get into the Object-C runtime calls.
+This is where we start to get into the Objective-C runtime calls.
 You can tell which those are by the presence of underscores in the names.

 ```swift
 // -------------------------------------